 Do you feel the burning sensation of pain while you are on the running track?
 Well, you might ignore that altogether and concentrate on gaining mileage.
 But that pain does not subdue, rather it almost numbs your whole lower back down to your feet.
 Running and hip pain are two relative terms – one follows the other.
 You might wonder why your pain is still persisting even after so many days.
 The reason is you have not treated it carefully.
 This chronic problem can be caused by various conditions, namely strength imbalance, injuries, hip alignment and so on.
 If not treated properly, hip pain after running can accompany you the whole life and the condition will deteriorate rapidly.
 So now we will discuss how this hip pain occurs from running or walking, the cause behind this nuance and how to treat it with simple methods.

-Primary Causes behind Hip Pain
+Primary Causes of Hip Pain

 Before we start, let us take a quick look at the possible causes that trigger the hip pain.
 Remember the fact that there may be several primary causes behind your pain.

 - Asymmetries or commonly known as strength imbalance is when a runner favors one leg side over the other.
 This practice gradually changes the alignment of your hip.
 Due to old injuries, you might be comfortable with one side, but this plays a massive role in pulling your hip bone out of its actual alignment.

 - Old injuries can still haunt you in causing a chronic hip pain.
 The injuries that were not treated properly or were still not recovered are behind this pain.

 - Cambered roads can make your left leg give more pressure as it reaches further down than the right leg.